DevOpsEngineeringLecture/demo-flask-app-jenkins/README.md

 This repo contains a simple Python flask WebApi to demo a Jenkins pipeline in AWS.

-We use it in the dev ops engineering lecture.
+We use it in the dev ops engineering lecture (formerly known as network administration course).